Billy Bishop: School days

 Young Billy Bishop grew up in the inland port city of Owen Sound on Georgian Bay, touted to be "the next Liverpool".
 He was distinguished from the other children on several counts.
 He spoke with a slight lisp.
 Also, he was the only boy in town who attended classes at Miss Pearl's Dancing School with the local girls.
 Add to that, his mother sent him to school in suit and tie; his schoolboy classmates scorned his formal dress and damaged his garb.
 Then too, he did not care for team sports like lacrosse, football, and hockey, preferring solitary sports, such as riding, swimming, or billiards at the YMCA or local pool halls.
 Most especially, he became a marksman.
 His father gave him a .22 caliber rifle for Christmas, along with a promise of 25 cents for every squirrel the youth shot.
 The family orchard, which had been overrun by a destructive plague of squirrels, was soon free of the beasts as the young sniper mastered the one-shot kill.
 Some sources insist that the young hunter learned the art of deflection shooting, the knack of leading a moving target, at this time.

-Bishop attended Beech Street School (Dufferin Public School in 1910, now closed and home to M'Wikwedong Indigenous Friendship Centre) near his home and later at Owen Sound Collegiate Institute (at the 3rd Avenue East site and later at the now closed Strathcona Senior Public School).
+Bishop attended Beech Street School (1045 3rd Ave West; Dufferin Public School in 1910, now closed and home to M'Wikwedong Indigenous Friendship Centre) near his home and later at Owen Sound Collegiate Institute (at the 3rd Avenue East site and later at the now closed Strathcona Senior Public School).

-Defending himself against teasing, Bishop earned the reputation of a fighter on the schoolyard, defending himself and others easily against bullies.
-Once, he fought seven boys, and won.
-And if he drew male antagonism, he had no problem attracting female company.
-He was slender and of average height, but undeniably handsome, with a firm jaw, full lips, and straight nose over a pencil moustache.
+Bishop developed a reputation in his youth for defending himself and others against bullying, reportedly engaging in multiple schoolyard fights.
+Some accounts describe an incident in which he fought several opponents at once.
+He was also noted for his physical appearance, being described as slender, of average height, and conventionally attractive.

 In the classroom, it was a different tale.
 Bishop was less successful at his studies; he would abandon any subject he could not easily master, and was often absent from class.

 In 1910, at the age of 16, after reading a newspaper article, Bishop built a glider out of cardboard, wooden crates, bedsheets, and twine, and made an attempt to fly off the roof of his three-story house.
 He was dug, unharmed, out of the wreckage by his sister Louise.
 After she helped him hide the wreckage, she insisted he owed her a favor, and insisted he date her girlfriend Margaret Burden.

 The granddaughter of Timothy Eaton, the department store magnate, Margaret Burden had become friends with Louise Bishop during summer vacations to Owen Sound.
 Once she met Billy, they were smitten with one another, which greatly annoyed her parents.